-- When looking at employer contributions to the savings option, workers enrolled in HDHP/HRAs receive, on average, an annual employer contribution to their HRA of $1,390 for single coverage and $2,781 for family coverage (Exhibit 8.8).
+- When looking at employer contributions to the savings option, workers enrolled in HDHP/HRAs on average receive an annual employer contribution to their HRA of $1,079 for single coverage and $2,001 for family coverage (Exhibit 8.8).

 - HRAs are generally structured in such a way that employers may not actually spend the whole amount that they make available to their employees’ HRAs.4 Amounts committed to an employee’s HRA that are not used by the employee generally roll over and can be used in future years, but any balance may revert back to the employer if the employee leaves his or her job.
 Thus, the employer contribution amounts to HRAs that we capture in the survey may exceed the amount that employers will actually spend.

-- In some cases, employers that sponsor HSA-qualified HDHP/SOs do not make contributions to HSAs established by their employees.
-Thirty-three percent of employers offering single coverage and twenty-seven percent offering family coverage through HSA-qualified HDHPs do not make contributions towards the HSAs that their workers establish (Exhibit 8.8).
-Twenty-four percent of workers with single coverage and twenty-three percent of workers with family coverage in an HSA-qualified HDHP do not receive an account contribution from their employer (Exhibit 8.14) and (Exhibit 8.15).
+- In many cases, employers that sponsor HSA-qualified HDHP/SOs do not make contributions to HSAs established by their employees.
+Forty-five percent of employers offering single coverage and 44% offering family coverage through HSA-qualified HDHPs do not make contributions towards the HSAs that their workers establish.
+Thirty percent of workers with single coverage and thirty percent of workers with family coverage in an HSA-qualified HDHP do not receive an account contribution from their employer (see notes in (Exhibit 8.14) and (Exhibit 8.15)).
 Many employers are beginning to incorporate more complex structures to fund savings accounts, including providing a higher contribution if workers complete wellness or other health promotion activities.

-- The percentage of covered workers enrolled in a plan where the employer makes no HSA contribution for single coverage is similar to 31% last year and five years ago.
+- The percentage of covered workers enrolled in a plan where the employer makes no HSA contribution for single coverage (30%) is similar to the 24% last year and the percentage from five years ago.

 - Employer contributions to savings account options (i.e., the HRAs and HSAs themselves) for their employees can be added to their health plan premium contributions to calculate total employer contributions toward HDHP/SOs.